Death Parade: Death Parade

-An anime television series based on the short, titled Death Parade, aired in Japan on Nippon TV between January 9, 2015, and March 27, 2015.
+An anime television series based on the short, titled Death Parade, aired in Japan on Nippon TV between January 9 and March 27, 2015.
 Produced by NTV, VAP and Madhouse, the series is created, written and directed by Yuzuru Tachikawa, with Shinichi Kurita designing the characters and Yuki Hayashi composing the music.
 The opening theme is "Flyers" by Bradio while the ending theme is "Last Theater" by NoisyCell.
 The anime is licensed in North America by Funimation, who simulcast the series as it aired.
-It was also acquired in the United Kingdom by Anime Limited, however, it was later announced that the release was cancelled and delisted.
+It was also acquired in the United Kingdom by Anime Limited.
+However, it was later announced that the release was cancelled and delisted.
 A broadcast dub version began streaming from February 18, 2015, both on Funimation's website and a Dubbletalk programming block which is streamed on Twitch.
+The series was removed from Crunchyroll in October 2025.

 Reception

 Death Parade won the 2016 Anime Trending Awards in the "Best Original Anime" category and was nominated for their "Anime of the Year", "Supernatural Anime of the Year", "Mystery or Psychological Anime of the Year" and "Opening Theme Song of the Year" categories.
 A poll done on the Japanese video-sharing service Niconico at the end of the Winter 2015 airing anime season, ranked Death Parade 9th as the users favorite anime of that season.
 The English dubbed version of the anime had nominations for "Best male lead vocal performance in an anime television series/OVA" and "Best female lead vocal performance in an anime television series/OVA" and it won the "Best vocal ensemble in an anime television series/OVA" for the BTVA Anime Dub Television/OVA Voice Acting Awards.
 IGN listed Death Parade among the best anime series of the 2010s.